 Lac qui Parle State Park

-Lac qui Parle State Park was named for the “lake that speaks” and the park largely focuses on the lake and the fish and wildlife that make this area home.
+Lac qui Parle State Park (DNR website) was named for the “lake that speaks” and the park largely focuses on the lake and the fish and wildlife that make this area home.
 There is also a swimming beach here.

 Lake Shetek State Park